home-assistant/home-assistant.io/source/_components/sensor.swiss_hydrological_data.markdown

   description: The list of measurements you want to use.
 Available is `temperature`, `level` or `discharge`.
   required: false
   type: list
-  deafult: temperature
+  default: temperature
 {% endconfiguration %}

 Sensors are exposing additional values through their attributes for all available conditions:

-- 'delta-24h': The delta measurement for the last 24 hours.
+- `delta-24h`: The delta measurement for the last 24 hours.
-- 'max-1h': The maximum measurement for the last hour.
+- `max-1h`: The maximum measurement for the last hour.
-- 'max-24h': The maximum measurement for the last 24 hours.
+- `max-24h`: The maximum measurement for the last 24 hours.
-- 'mean-1h': The mean measurement for the last hour.
+- `mean-1h`: The mean measurement for the last hour.
-- 'mean-24h': The mean measurement for the last 24 hours.
+- `mean-24h`: The mean measurement for the last 24 hours.
-- 'min-1h': The minimum measurement for the last hour.
+- `min-1h`: The minimum measurement for the last hour.
-- 'min-24h': The minimum measurement for the last 24 hours.
+- `min-24h`: The minimum measurement for the last 24 hours.
-- 'previous-24h': The previous measurement for the last 24 hours.
+- `previous-24h`: The previous measurement for the last 24 hours.
-- 'station_update': There is a time span between the sensor update in Home Assistant and the updates from the stations.
+- `station_update`: There is a time span between the sensor update in Home Assistant and the updates from the stations.
 Include those information if you are building automations based on the discharge of a water body.

 <p class='note info'>
   The sensors don't show the latest measurement, but those from the last hour due to the source of data.
 Some stations also don't provide data for certain measurements.